Deveraux-Parker/VibeVoice-Low-Vram/README.md

 The 4 bit is about 6.6 gigabytes.
 8 bit is about 10.6 gigabytes.
 You -should- be able to cram the 8 bit into 12gb vram as long as you're not running much overhead (GUI etc).
 It might be possible to barely fit and run the 4 bit on 8gb vram if you run almost headless).

-I've provided a test_vram_minimal_overhead.py file where I experiment with trying to run these with minimal GPU.
-Feel free to try it out (it tests 16 bit, 8 bit, and 4 bit in sequence, so make sure you have all three).
+I've provided several test files to quantize the models and test the models.

 In any of thise code files, make sure you modify your model_path to match where your models are.